Binaryify/OneDark-Pro/docs/README.md

 Change the `src/themes/syntax.ts` or `src/themes/editorThemes/*` file then reload vscode and you will see the change

+You also can use `npm run package` to package extension file, the *.vsic file will be generate, then use vscode install the vsic file

 ### Principle
 VS Code will parse code and specify a scope for each piece of syntax.
 For example, the scope may be a keyword, a constant, or punctuation. **'syntax.ts'** includes the settings that tell VS Code how to format the text accordingly, using these scopes.